-Landvetter Södra case study, Sweden | The big vision for the Landvetter Södra development is to build a sustainable city from scratch for at least 25,000 inhabitants.
-As the location lies within a protected nature area, close to an international airport and next to a busy highway and has high sustainability ambitions (https://landvettersodra.se/agenda-2030/), it provides many interesting design questions with respect to environmental criteria, such as noise, air pollution, and minimizing GHG emissions for example.
-The timeline fits perfectly, as the preparations for a master plan will start this year and slowly evolve before individual buildings will start to be designed in 2025.
+Landvetter Södra case study, Sweden The vision for the Landvetter Södra development is to build a sustainable city from scratch for at least 25,000 inhabitants.
+The site lies within an area of protected nature, close to an international airport and next to a busy highway, yet has high sustainability ambitions (https://landvettersodra.se/agenda-2030/), providing many interesting design challenges with respect to environmental criteria such as noise, air pollution, and GHG emissions.
+This timeline fits our project perfectly, because the preparations for a master plan will start this year and gradually evolve ahead of the start of individual building design in 2025.
 As such, the project results can support the design process.

-Sde Dov case study, Tel Aviv, Israel | ‘Sde-Dov’ is the name of a former airport site in Tel Aviv and one of the largest redevelopment projects in Israel; by 2030, the district is to become host to 16,000 housing units, 35 high rise office towers and 250,000 m2 of hotel floor area.
-The city of Tel Aviv which is part of several global initiatives associated with climate change has directed large resources to embed sustainability into the design of the district.
-However, carbon impact considerations as well as their tradeoffs with other environmental considerations (i.e., solar availability, thermal comfort, etc.) in both current and future climatic conditions where not accounted for.
-Thus, the workflows developed in this project will generate new insights on the environmental performance and carbon impact tradeoffs in current and future conditions.
+Sde Dov case study, Tel Aviv, Israel Sde Dov is the name of a former airport site in Tel Aviv and is one of the largest redevelopment projects in Israel; by 2030, the district is to become host to 16,000 housing units, 35 high-rise office towers, and 250,000 m2 of hotel floor area.
+The city of Tel Aviv is part of several global initiatives associated with climate change and has directed significant resources into embedding sustainability in the design of this district regeneration.
+However, carbon-impact considerations, together with their trade-offs against other environmental aspects (e.g., solar availability, thermal comfort, etc.) in both current and future climatic conditions have not been accounted for.
+Thus, the workflows developed in our project will generate new insights as to the environmental performance and carbon-impact trade-offs of Sde Dov under both current and future climatic conditions.